wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/gateway-desktop-flow/includes/2-setup.md

 Creating and running automation systems in Power Automate requires you to have access to make a few changes to the environments in your tenant, and ensure you have the appropriate licenses and permissions.
 If you do not already have admin access to a valid tenant, you may want to take a few minutes and start a [free trial](https://www.microsoft.com/microsoft-365/enterprise/office-365-e3?activetab=pivot%3aoverviewtab/?azure-portal=true).
 In addition, you will need a Power Automate user plan with attended RPA license to complete this module.
 You can sign up for a [free trial](https://flow.microsoft.com/pricing/?azure-portal=true) if you don't already have this license.

-If you completed the module Build your first Power Automate Desktop Flow, feel free to skip to the next unit.
+If you completed the module, Build your first Power Automate Desktop Flow, feel free to skip to the next unit.

 ## Create a trial environment with database